oktavilla/PortfolioDeck-Docs/themes.markdown

 ### layout.liquid ### {#layout_template}

 The layout template is used to set the framework for the site.
-This is were you`ll place all the elements that should be available on every page of your site.
+This is were you'll place all the elements that should be available on every page of your site.
 E.g. logo, navigation, footer.
 It is also in this template that you write your `<html>`, `<head>` and `<body>' tags.

 #### Available objects